Roman circus: Dimensions

 The comparative dimensions of a circus may be measured in two basic ways: by the length of the track, and by the seating capacity.
 Other dimensions, such as the external dimensions of the structure may vary considerably depending on the location, the site, and on specific architectural characteristics.

 The simplest comparative measurement of a circus is its track length.
 This is the most easily measured dimension, as it only requires small excavations at either end of the centreline.
 It is very probable that this can be done even when the circus is buried under subsequent constructions.
 Track lengths may vary from the 245 m of the circus at Gerasa (Jordan), to the 621 m of the Circus Maximus (Italy).

 The alternative comparative dimension is that of seating capacity.
 This is much more complex to measure as it requires that the dimensions of the original vertical and horizontal extent of the inclined seating be re-established.
 In many cases the full structure of the inclined seating has been destroyed beyond the point where this can be measured, or at the least would require a great deal more excavation than that required for the measurement of the track length.
 Seating capacity may vary from around 15,000 people at Gerasa (Jordan), to 150,000 (some estimates put it up to 250,000) at the Circus Maximus (Italy).

 Orientation

 Circuses do not appear to have been constructed with any special compass orientation.
 Those that are well identified can be found with their round ends oriented around the compass.
 Examples include: N. Gerasa (Jordan); NE.
-Antinoöpolis (Egypt); E. Circus of Maxentius (Italy); SE.
+Antinoöpolis (Egypt); E. Circus of Maxentius (Italy); E. Colchester (Britain); SE.
 Circus Maximus (Italy); S. Tyrus (Lebanon); SW.
 Gortyn (Greece); W. Circus of Nero (Italy).